autowarefoundation/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 ### Finding the closest target obstacle

 Once all target obstacles have been identified, the AEB module chooses the point that is closest to the ego vehicle as the candidate for collision checking.
+Also, the object will be considered as a "target" for collision check only if it is located withing the ego footprint defined by the ego vehicles's width and the `expand_width` parameter.
 Only the closest point is considered because RSS distance is used to judge if a collision will happen or not, and if the closest vertex to the ego is deemed to be safe from collision, the rest of the target obstacles will also be safe.

 ![closest_object](./image/closest-point.drawio.svg)

 ### 4. Obstacle velocity estimation

-To begin calculating the target point's velocity, the point must enter the speed calculation area, which is defined by the `speed_calculation_expansion_margin` parameter.
+To begin calculating the target point's velocity, the point must enter the speed calculation area, which is defined by the `speed_calculation_expansion_margin` parameter plus the ego vehicles width and the `expand_width` parameter.
 Depending on the operational environment, this margin can reduce unnecessary autonomous emergency braking caused by velocity miscalculations during the initial calculation steps.